House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 23. Japanese ‘Sky Pencil’ Holly Tree

-The Japanese ‘Sky Pencil’ Holly Tree is another kind of Japanese Holly, also treated as a unique type of holly.
+The Japanese ‘Sky Pencil’ is a unique type.
 They are famous for their elongated, narrow look, which makes them distinctive from any other plan in your garden.
-Sky Pencil Holly Tree produces purple berries in fall, growing from 3 to 10 feet tall.
-They don’t require trimming or any special care, so they are great for people who want something easy growing and non-demanding.
+Sky Pencil Hollies produces purple berries in fall, growing from 3 to 10 feet tall.
+They don’t require trimming or special care.

 24. Silver Milkmaid Holly Tree